antirez/stonky/README.md

                        the 52 weeks price of the specified stock.
 You can say "montecarlo" instead of "mc" if you want.

-The `$AAPL mc` command supports a `period` subcommand if you want to perform experiments with a fixed amount of days of distance between buying and selling:
+The `$AAPL mc` command supports a `period` and `range` option, in case you want to perform experiments with a fixed amount of days of distance between buying and selling, or if you want to change the default 365 days range of analysis.

-    $AAPL mc period 10
+    $AAPL mc period 10 range 200

 The bot supports the concept of "list of stocks", you can add stocks to a list, then query the list to have all the prices with a single message: